cancerit/hairpin2/README.md

 Options:
   -v, --version                   Show the version and exit.
-  -h, --help                      show helptext
+  -h, --help                      show help (-h for basic, -hh for extended
-  -hh, --help-all                 Show further help including config override
-                                  options
-  -r, --cram-reference FILEPATH   path to FASTA format CRAM reference,
+                                  including config override options) -c, --config FILEPATH           path to config JSON from which filter paramters will be loaded - can be overridden by extended arguments provided at runtime -o, --output-config FILEPATH    log filter paramaters from run as a config JSON file
-                                  overrides $REF_PATH and UR tags - ignored if --format is not CRAM -m, --name-mapping S:SM S:SM...
+  -m, --name-mapping S:SM S:SM...
-                                  key to map samples in a multisample VCF to alignment/s provided to -a.
-Uses VCF sample names from VCF header and alignment SM tags.
+                                  If sample names in VCF differ from SM tags in alignment files, provide a key here to map them.
+When multiple alignments are
-                                  With multiple alignments to -a, accepts a space separated list of sample:SM pairs.
+                                  provided, accepts a space separated list of sample:SM pairs.
+When only a single
-                                  When only a single alignment provided, also accepts a comma separated string of one or more possible sample-of-interest names like
+                                  alignment is provided, also accepts a comma separated string of one or more possible sample-of-interest names like TUMOR,TUMOUR -r, --cram-reference FILEPATH   path to FASTA format CRAM reference, overrides $REF_PATH and UR tags for CRAM alignments
-                                  TUMOR,TUMOUR
-  -c, --config FILEPATH           path to config JSON from which filter
-                                  paramters will be loaded - can be overridden by extended arguments provided at runtime -o, --output_config FILEPATH    log filter paramaters from run as a config JSON file
+  -q, --quiet                     be quiet (-q to not log INFO level messages,
-  --progess / --no-progess        display progress bar on stderr during run
+                                  -qq to additionally not log WARN) -p, --progress                  display progress bar on stderr during run

 read validation config overrides:
     --min-clip-quality INT        discard reads with mean base quality of